A teacher with extensive practical experience in the field.

-Court trip and/or guest speakers about qualifying and working in law.
+Court trip and guest speakers about qualifying and working in law.

 Law can be defined as the rules that society is required to follow; as such it may change as society changes.
-The study of Law will enhance your understanding of social science subjects and provide a solid platform from which to develop your evaluative and analytical skills.
+The study of law will enhance your understanding of social science subjects and provide a solid platform from which you can develop your evaluative and analytical skills.

 Other A Levels

-Law combines well with History, English, Modern Languages, Psychology, and Economics.
+Law combines well with Business Studies, History, English, Modern Languages and Psychology.
 It is also ideal for students who want to study science, but not specialise in one.

 Where will my course lead?